yuriy0/BankMachine/README.txt

 - Sometimes a window will not pop up at all, but will be opened minimized in the task bar.
 - Closing any of the modes may not exit the application
 - The Pay Bills function is severly unfinished.
 In fact it can't even be said to work.

+AVAILABLE ACCOUNTS:
+The following accounts are available for testing:
+1. Account #1234 / PIN 5678